 Currently, pension laws state that you must be aged 55 and above to acquire your workplace or personal pension.
-Nonetheless, if you have the Protected Retirement Age (PRA) indicated in your pension scheme, you’ll be entitled you to withdraw your pension plan earlier.
+Nonetheless, if you have the Protected Retirement Age (PRA) indicated in your pension scheme, you’ll be entitled to withdraw your pension plan earlier.
 The Protected Retirement Age is a unique benefit that must have been offered before 6th April 2006 for it to be deemed valid.
-It’s usually only pertinent to specific careers where early retirement is popular – these include occupations like professional sports, modelling and military service.
+It’s usually only pertinent to specific careers where early retirement is popular – these include occupations like professional sports, modeling, and military service.

 If you’re not happy with your pension plan and you have the Protected Retirement Age you might lose the benefit.
 You might also be eventually exposed to strict tax penalties if you go on to withdraw your savings before you turn 55.

 Life Cover is also referred to as life insurance or life assurance, and it can be offered alongside a pension scheme.
 The benefit is an insurance policy that’s designed to provide cash to your family if you die during the lifetime of the insurance cover.